mobizt/FirebaseClient/README.md

 - `GSMNetwork`

 The `GSMNetwork` class can be used only with [TinyGSM](https://github.com/vshymanskyy/TinyGSM) library.

+In case ESP32 Core v3.x.x, SIM/GSM devices are natively supported which allows us to use SIM or GSM module with ESP32 device without TinyGSMClient library, see `DefaultPPPNetwork` class which mentioned earlier.

 As [TinyGSM](https://github.com/vshymanskyy/TinyGSM) library requirement, one of GSM module macro should be defined in the sketch.